Free in-the-hoop embroidery designs

 Want to create your own in-the-hoop and other embroidery designs?

 I was amazed to learn that I could actually make original in-the-hoop designs using SewArt and SewWhat-Pro which are very inexpensive embroidery digitizing and embroidery editing programs.
-In fact, can actually purchase a license for SewArt or SewWhat-Pro on this site and then I’ll send you a promo code for 50% off my course: the SewArt, SewWhat-Pro and SewWrite Master Class.
+In fact, can actually purchase a license for SewArt or SewWhat-Pro on this site.
+Then, check out my course: the SewArt, SewWhat-Pro and SewWrite Master Class: a comprehensive, step-by-step class with over 50+ video lessons designed for efficient and thorough learning.

 Want to remember this?
 Save “Free in-the-hoop embroidery designs” on your favorite Pinterest board